 And so people in two suburban communities on opposite sides of New York will be connected during the Olympics—watching a sport that the average American may never think about except when watching an action movie.

-This article appears in the July 30, 2012, edition of National Journal Daily.
+This article appears in the July 30, 2012 edition of NJ Daily.